devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using an AI sales agent.
-It retrieves customer conversations, processes them with an AI model, and responds via WhatsApp.
+This workflow automates customer interactions on WhatsApp using AI, providing instant responses and lead qualification for sales teams.

 ## Input Details
-The workflow is triggered by an HTTP request containing WhatsApp message data, including a unique ID for the message, the sender's phone number, and the message content.
+The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by extracting WhatsApp message details from the incoming request.
-It then retrieves previous messages from the same customer using a Supabase database.
-An AI model then processes the conversation history and generates a response.
-Finally, the generated AI response is sent back to the customer via WhatsApp, and the conversation is updated in the Supabase database.
+The workflow starts by extracting the message and sender details from the incoming WhatsApp message.
+It then uses an AI model (ChatGPT) to generate an appropriate response based on the customer's message, incorporating a predefined sales persona and product information.
+If the AI determines the message is a lead, it extracts lead information like name, phone, and email using another AI model and stores it in a Google Sheet.
+Finally, the generated AI response is sent back to the customer on WhatsApp.

 ## Output Details
-The workflow sends an AI-generated chat response to the customer via WhatsApp and updates the conversation history in Supabase.
+The workflow sends automated AI-generated responses back to the WhatsApp sender and optionally logs lead information into a Google Sheet.